Skip to content

 Maintain Hygiene:

 Proper hygiene is essential when wearing compression socks.
 Wash them regularly, following the manufacturer's instructions.
-Clean socks ensure that bacteria and odor do not accumulate, keeping your legs fresh and healthy.
+Clean socks ensure bacteria and odour do not accumulate, keeping your legs fresh and healthy.
 Additionally, washing them helps maintain the fabric's elasticity and extends the lifespan of your compression socks.
 Avoid using harsh detergents or fabric softeners, as these can degrade the compression properties of the socks.

 Replace Them Regularly:

 Over time, compression socks lose their elasticity and effectiveness.
 It's advisable to replace them every three to six months, depending on your usage.
 Worn-out socks may not provide the necessary compression, compromising their effectiveness.
 Keep an eye on the condition of your socks and replace them promptly when needed.
-Regular replacement ensures you always have compression socks that offer optimal support and benefits.
-Consider purchasing multiple pairs to rotate between, so you always have a fresh pair ready.
+Regular replacement ensures you have compression socks that offer optimal support and benefits.
+Consider purchasing multiple pairs to rotate between so you always have a fresh pair ready.

 Stay Active: